JohnPaulHernandezAlcala/crypto-buy-advisor/STRUGGLE_LOG.md

 This log documents that journey.
 Each entry highlights what I was trying to do, what went wrong, how I fixed it, and what I learned because showing the *process* is just as important as showing the *result*.

-## 📅 2025-06-13
+## 📅 2025-06-14
-**Task**: Lambda function backend creation and integration with frontend, cloudfront, and api gateway
+**Task**: Lambda function backend creation and integration with frontend, api gateway, and secret manager
--
+- Do as many as possible backend and frontend functions and integrations locally, then push to github for pushing to AWS via amplify/codepipeline; from here, integrate api gateway and secrets manager.

 **Estimated Time**:
-- 2 hours (based on AWS documentation/tutorials)
+- 3 hours (based on AWS documentation/tutorials)

 **Actual Time**:
-- 6 hours
+- 14 hours

 **What Went Wrong**:
--
+- lambda function very pick about how zip file with python code and packages are exported to it.

 **How I Solved It**:
--
+- Finally figured out that codepipeline zips the files in an artifact out; so contrary to documentation, zipping of files is not necessary.

 ---